criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 ### Brief summary of the numerical estimation of equivalent conicity

 The method proposed by the EN 15302 standard is based on the analysis of the kinetic movement of a pair mounted on a straight track or large radius curved paths.
 The determination of the equivalent conicity is performed by numerically integrating of the ∆r function, representing the longitudinal distance traveled in terms of lateral displacement, x = f(y).
-From the latter, the wavelength λ is obtained for a lateral displacements in the interval [1-7 mm] with increments of ∆y ≤ 0.1mm, to finally determine the equivalent conicity by using the Klingel's formula for a conical profile whose kinematic movement presents the same wavelength.
+From the latter, the wavelength λ is obtained for a lateral displacement in the interval [1-7 mm] with increments of ∆y ≤ 0.1 mm, to finally determine the equivalent conicity by using the Klingel's formula for a conical profile whose kinematic movement presents the same wavelength.

 ### The main application